 And it seems that this confrontation was simply too much for a whole load of relationships to survive.

-They found that opposing political views led to nearly 2.7 million people in the UK ending a relationship last year (the figure including people in the early stages of dating), with 1.6 million saying that Brexit, specifically, was a major factor in choosing to end their partnership.
+They found that opposing political views led to nearly 2.7 million people in the UK ending a relationship last year (the figure including people in the early stages of dating), with 1.6 million saying that Brexit, specifically, was a major factor in choosing to end their sponsored_longform.

 However, it wasn’t all bad – apparently people who mentioned Brexit, whether in a positive or negative sense, in their profile received up to 90% more messages than the average member (women received an 84% bump, men 90%).
 So maybe Brexit is sexy after all?

 Meanwhile, another study by the charity Relate, who talked to 300 relationship counsellors, found that a fifth had worked with clients who argued over Brexit last year.

 So not only is the UK breaking up with Europe, we’re all breaking up with each other too.

 Still, at least one guy got a new partner out of it.